๐Ÿ”๏ธ South Dakota Eviction Notice Laws

 ๐Ÿ“Œ How long does a South Dakota eviction take?

-Uncontested South Dakota evictions typically take 2โ€“4 weeks from notice service to lockout โ€” one of the fastest timelines in the country.
-The 3-day notice period, combined with efficient Circuit Court scheduling, means landlords can often resolve non-payment evictions in under three weeks from the date rent was first overdue.
+Uncontested South Dakota evictions typically take 2โ€“4 weeks from notice service to lockout โ€” one of the fastest in the country.
+The 3-day notice combined with efficient Circuit Court scheduling means landlords can often resolve non-payment evictions in under three weeks.
+Contested cases can add 2โ€“4 additional weeks.

 ๐Ÿ“Œ How much does a South Dakota eviction cost?

-South Dakota evictions are among the least expensive in the country.
 Circuit Court filing fees typically run $50โ€“$80.
 Sheriff service adds approximately $30โ€“$60.
 Writ execution adds another $30โ€“$50.
-Total out-of-pocket costs without an attorney typically run $150โ€“$250.
+Total without an attorney typically runs $150โ€“$250.
 Attorney fees for uncontested cases range from $300โ€“$600.

 ๐Ÿ“Œ Do I need a lawyer for a South Dakota eviction?